 Go to the McAfee centralized management console and create a new Threat Prevention policy for the GFC servers and associate the GFC Core and Edge servers with the policy.

 - 1. Open the GFC Policy and click on "Show Advanced settings" - 2.
-Ensure the settings have been configured as below a.
-Ensure the tservice.exe and tum.exe are configured as "Low Risk"
+Ensure the settings have been configured as below

 3. The process settings need to be configured for High Risk and Low Risk